HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     !!!note
         Bulk updates for expiry dates are only applied to content items, site areas, authoring templates, components, categories, and items with edit access.
 Only items assigned with a workflow are included.

-5. On the confirmation dialog, verify the number of items you want to update and if you entered the correct expiration date.
+5. After clicking the **Update** button, a confirmation dialog appears.
+Verify the number of items you want to update and if you entered the correct expiration date.
 If the values are correct, click the **Update** button.
 Otherwise, you can click **Cancel** and return to the previous dialog where you can change the incorrect values.

     ![](../../../../assets/HCL_Content_Reporting_Update_Confirmation_Dialog.png)